eunid/netid-sdk-android/README.md

 ## About

 The `netID MobileSDK` facilitates the use of the [netID](https://netid.de) authorization and privacy management services.
-Alongside the SDK, this repository hosts a sample app, demonstarting the usage.
+Alongside the SDK, this repository hosts two sample apps, demonstarting the usage of the SDK.
+The first one is more complete as it demonstrates complete workflows including fetching/setting of additional values or user information.
+The second one is less complex and only demonstrates the basic workflow if you want to add the different buttons for interacting with the SDK in a more direct way.

 ## Initialize NetIDService